Cruise Ships With the Best Food

 Seven Seas Mariner by Regent Seven Seas

 Seven Seas Mariner thrills gourmands with its partnership to culinary legend Le Cordon Bleu.
 Chefs onboard this Regent Seven Seas vessel train extensively in the Parisian techniques perfected there, and their hard work is evident at Signatures.
-From the decor to the dishes (peux-tu dire Camembert?), this eatery is a fan favorite.
+From the decor to the dishes (peux-tu dire Camembert?), this eatery is a foodies favorite.

 Other restaurants include Prime 7, where you can order a 36-ounce porterhouse wheeled to your table on a sizzling marble platter; Compass Rose, the main dining room, which offers lighter fare from the Canyon Ranch spa menu.
 Classic cruise venues like the buffet and poolside pub are upgraded on Seven Seas Mariner to La Veranda, a gourmet buffet featuring local specialties, and the Pool Grill, where extra-large burgers and housemade ice cream are the norm.